fossi-foundation/embench-website/index.md

     <p class="lead">

-      The Embench suite is free to use.
+      The Embench&trade; suite is free to use.
 Each program in the suite is open source, and the integration is permissively licensed.

     </p>